 4 nights in Gateshead (accommodation as specified or similar)

-Titan’s VIP door-to-door travel service collects you from home, for your journey to Gateshead, where we stay at Jurys Inn Newcastle Gateshead Quays (3T).
+Titan’s VIP door-to-door travel service collects you from home, for your journey to Gateshead, where we stay at Jurys Inn Newcastle Gateshead Quays (3T) or Jurys Inn Newcastle (3T) (23 September 2018 departure only).
 We aim for you to arrive at the hotel between 4pm and 5pm.
 There will be free time to settle in before dinner at the hotel this evening.

 Day 2 Bamburgh Castle